pflanze/copycat/doc/intro.md

     (type items which are vectors define both the predicate restricting the type, and the variable name).

-    Note that currently the variable names are purely cosmetic (for documentation, and shown by `help`).
+    Note that currently the variable names and type constraints (when used via `:` from Copycat--things are different when using the `cc-def` etc. forms from Scheme) are purely cosmetic (for documentation, and shown by `help`).
 They are neither assigned to those symbols, nor are the type checks being done.
 This may both change in the future.